Baylor vs. Kansas NCAA Football Odds, Plays and Insights | September 18, 2021

 - Jason Bean has thrown for 163 yards while completing 65.4% of his passes (17-of-26), with two touchdowns and zero interceptions this year (163.0 yards per game).
 He's also carried the ball 15 times for 54 yards, averaging 54.0 yards per game.

-- This season Mason Fairchild has four catches and leads the team with 58 yards (58.0 per game).
+- Mason Fairchild has four catches and paces his team with 58 receiving yards (58.0 ypg).

-- Trevor Wilson has chipped in with 50 yards (on five catches).
+- Trevor Wilson has also added five catches for 50 yards this year.
+He averages 50.0 receiving yards per game.

-- Lawrence Arnold has caught three passes for 33 yards and two touchdowns, averaging 33.0 yards per game this year.
+- Lawrence Arnold has totaled 33 yards on three receptions with two touchdowns, averaging 33.0 yards per game.